icing/mod_md/README.md

 `mod_md` will use that email address when registering your domains at Let's Encrypt.
 And they will try to contact you with important news, should the need arise.
 So, make sure this is a real address that you monitor!

+If you want to be registered and contacted different email address, specify it with the MDContactEmail directive, which is preferred.

 As the last thing, add the following line somewhere in your configuration:

 ```